Revision 24-1; Effective May 1, 2024

 Annual Comprehensive Family Planning Visit, Physical Examination and Testing

 The annual family planning visit offers an excellent opportunity for providers to address issues of wellness and health risk reduction, as well as findings or client concerns.
-The annual visit must include an update of the person’s health record, as described in the individual health record in Section 5400, as well as documentation of appropriate screening, assessment, counseling and immunizations based on the person’s age, risk factors, preferences and concerns.
+The annual visit must include an update of the person’s health record, as described in the individual health record in Section 5400, as well as documentation of appropriate screening, assessment, counseling and immunizations.
+These are based on the person’s age, risk factors, preferences and concerns.

 A breast or pelvic examination may be performed only with the consent of the client.
 Clients must be offered a suitable method of contraception, such as oral contraceptives without delay, even if the physical examination is postponed or an otherwise asymptomatic person declines any or all components of the examination.